johndryan/thesis/Thesis Paper - References.md

 **Lanier, J. (2011) *You Are Not a Gadget: A Manifesto*.
 New York: Vintage.**

 Lanier, a computer scientist and pioneer of early digital media, critiques the role of digital design and its influence on society, particularly as embodied in the ideals of Web 2.0.
-He offers a counter-argument to my central thesis, suggesting that in social media we see an elevation of the "wisdom of the crowd," collectivismd and the hive mind, over the "importance and uniqueness of the individual voice."
+He offers a counter-argument to my central thesis, suggesting that in social media we see an elevation of the "wisdom of the crowd," collectivism and the hive mind, over the "importance and uniqueness of the individual voice."

 - - -

 **Macpherson, C.B.
 (1962) *The Political Theory of Possessive Individualism*.
 Oxford: Clarendon Press.**

-Macpherson's possessive individualism, defined as "those deeply internalized habits of thinking and feeling" whereby we view "everything around [us] primarily as actual or potential commercial property."
-He examines how this kind of individuals functions in the work of philosophers including Hobbes and Locke, and as a result pervades in the influence of liberalism from that point on.
+Macpherson's possessive individualism is defined as "those deeply internalized habits of thinking and feeling" whereby we view "everything around [us] primarily as actual or potential commercial property."
+He examines how this kind of individualism functions in the work of philosophers including Hobbes and Locke, and as a result pervades in the influence of liberalism from that point on.
 Macpherson's individual understands themselves, their skills, and those of others as a commodity to be bought and sold on the open market.
 At the core of possessive individualism lies an insatiable thirst for selfish consumption, which is considered central to human nature.

 - - -

 **Manovich, L. (2009) The Practice of Everyday (Media) Life: From Mass Consumption to Mass Cultural Production?. *Critical Inquiry*, 35 (2), p.319-331.**

-Discussing the "the explosion of user-created media content on the web" that he understands as the move "from media to social media," Manovich examines user-generated content by applying de Certeau's distinction "between strategies used by institutions and power structures and tactics used by modern subjects in their everyday lives."
+Discussing "the explosion of user-created media content on the web" that he understands as the move "from media to social media," Manovich examines user-generated content by applying de Certeau's distinction "between strategies used by institutions and power structures and tactics used by modern subjects in their everyday lives."
 He discusses the changes that have taken places since de Certeau published his work, suggesting that "strategies and tactics are now often closely linked in an interactive relationship, and often their features are reversed."
-Because the strategies of social media are increasingly flexibility (e.g. allowing greater user customisation), Manovich interprets this as appearing more like tactics.
+Because the strategies of social media are increasingly flexible (e.g. allowing greater user customisation), Manovich interprets this as appearing more like tactics.
 I disagree, interpreting this as a strategy for encouraging greater subjection to control.

 - - -